sergeneren/Volumetric-Path-Tracer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help VPT
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: sergeneren

 ---

+**Pre Report**
+Please make sure you have completed below checklist before submitting a report

+- [ ] Build VPT with DebugLevel "Log"
+- [ ] Run VPT to a log file [e.g "*.\vpt.exe fireball.ins >log.txt*" ]
+- [ ] Attach the log file here with a link

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Build VPT with DebugLevel "Log"
+1. ...
-2. Run VPT
+2. ...
-3. Save the log to a txt file
-4. Attach the log here

 **Expected behavior**
 A clear and concise description of what you expected to happen.